-In September 2019, the U.S. Food and Drug Administration (FDA) approved Myobloc for chronic or excessive drooling (sialorrhea) in Parkinson’s disease (PD).
+In September 2019, the U.S. Food and Drug Administration (FDA) approved Myobloc for chronic or excessive drooling (sialorrhea).
 People with PD swallow less often, which can lead to drooling, especially after many years with disease.
 Drooling not only can be embarrassing and socially limiting, it also can lead to skin irritation.
 Myobloc is made from the bacteria that causes botulism (an infectious illness that causes weakness) and is injected into the glands that make saliva to temporarily block saliva production.

 Compared to an oral medication, Myobloc has less potential for general, whole-body side effects and doesn’t require daily dosing.
 It typically starts working within about one week and lasts approximately three months.